NBISweden/AGAT/docs/gxf.md

     To indicate that this file only contains entries for the the specified subregion of a sequence.
     Please feel free to propose new ## lines.
 The ## line proposal came out of some discussions including Anders Krogh, David Haussler, people at the Newton Institute on 1997-10-29 and some email from Suzanna Lewis.
 Of course, naive programs can ignore all of these...

-Here an example of GFF1:
+Here is an example of GFF1:

     ##gff-version 1
     SEQ1	EMBL	atg	103	105	.	+	0